azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

 ## Define your CI build process

-You'll need a continuous integration (CI) build process that publishes a container image to any container registry (for example: Azure Container Registry) and a Helm chart.
+You'll need a continuous integration (CI) build process that publishes a container image to a container registry (for example: Azure Container Registry) and packages a Helm chart.
 To set up a CI build process, see:

 * [Build Docker image and publish Helm chart](../../languages/docker.md).